ibmdb/node-ibm_db/README.md

 pool.
 This thread pool by default is limited to 4 threads.

-This means that if you have long running queries spread across multiple instances of odbc.Database() or using odbc.Pool(), you will only be able to have 4 concurrent queries.
+This means that if you have long running queries spread across multiple instances of ibmdb.Database() or using odbc.Pool(), you will only be able to have 4 concurrent queries.

 You can increase the thread pool size by using @developmentseed's [node-eio]